-StarZol total RNA Extraction Reagent (No Chloroform) It is widely used to extract Total RNA and Small RNA from various animal tissues, plant materials, cultured cells, bacteria and other samples.
-Compared with the traditional Trizol extraction method, this product is simple to use, operates at room temperature throughout the process, does not require chloroform for stratification, and can effectively remove impurities such as protein, DNA, and polysaccharides during the extraction process, ensuring the integrity and purity of RNA after extraction.
-It can be directly used in various molecular biology experiments such as cDNA cloning, qRT-PCR detection, mRNA purification, in vitro translation, Northern blotting hybridization, high-throughput sequencing, etc.
+StarZol total RNA Extraction Reagent (No Chloroform) It is widely applicable for extracting total and small RNA from various animal tissues, plant materials, cultured cells, bacteria, and other samples.
+Compared with traditional Trizol extraction methods, this product is simple to use, operates at room temperature throughout the process, and does not require chloroform for stratification.
+Furthermore, it effectively removes impurities such as proteins, DNA, and polysaccharides during the extraction process, ensuring the integrity and purity of the extracted RNA.
+It can be directly used in various molecular biology experiments, such as cDNA cloning, qRT-PCR detection, mRNA purification, in vitro translation, Northern blotting, and high-throughput sequencing.

 Product Advantages